mdbtxt1

 "Auxiliary" vs. "Emergency"

 The two different names refer to the same design being used in two different ways.
-In a forced-air system, at some point within the air duct there are electric heating coils (like in a toaster or hair dryer) that heat up the air an additional amount beyond what the heat pump is able to do.
+In a forced-air system, at some location within the air duct there are electric heating coils (like in a hair dryer) that heat up the air an additional amount beyond what the heat pump is able to do.
 This is sometimes called "second stage heat" because the air has been heated once (by the heat exchanger of the heat pump) and is now being warmer further by the coils.

 The difference between the terms "auxiliary" and "emergency" is in how this is used.
 This depends on what the thermostat maker or HVAC technician is thinking when they use the word, but in general